Louie Spicolli: World Wrestling Federation (1995–1996)

 In April 1995, the WWF repackaged Spicolli as "Rad Radford", a fan of grunge, and purportedly the boyfriend of Courtney Love.
 He worked an angle with the Bodydonnas, wanting to join (despite his comparatively flabby body) and was eventually admitted as a "Bodydonna-in-training".
 This lasted until Survivor Series, when he was thrown out of the group because his physique was not good enough.
 Spicolli achieved little success as Radford, rarely getting victories over other name talent.

-Spicolli wrestled his final match for the WWF at a house show in January 1996.
-In early 1996, Spicolli was found unconscious by a neighbor after overdosing on Soma and suffering a seizure.
+Spicolli wrestled his final match for the WWF at a house show in New Haven, Connecticut on January 6, 1996.
+After coming home from the house show tour, Spicolli was found unconscious by a neighbor when he overdosed on Soma and suffered a seizure.
 He was in intensive care for several days before making a recovery.
-The WWF, still mindful of the controversy that the steroid trials a few years back had brought, released him on the condition that he would not work for the rival WCW promotion for a year.
+The WWF, still mindful of the controversy and negative impacts from the steroid trial in 1994, released Spicolli on the condition that he would not work for the rival WCW promotion for a year.